How to open a bank account in the US from Australia [2026]

 When you go along to the Bank of America location, you’ll need to take along:

-Once you’ve gathered all the information and documents needed you’ll be able to schedule an appointment with Bank of America to visit and get your account opened.
+Once you’ve gathered all the information and documents needed you’ll be able to schedule an appointment with Bank of America, if required by the branch, to get your account opened.

 Save the paperwork with alternative solutions like Wise or Revolut

-If you’re still in Australia, if you’re new to the US, or if you simply don’t have a US residence in your name, you may struggle to open an account from a US bank.
+If you’re still living in Australia, new to the US, or don’t have a US residence you can use as proof of address, you may struggle to open an account with a US bank.
 However, that doesn’t mean you’re out of luck.

-Instead of turning to a bank, take a look at an online alternative like Wise or Revolut.
+Instead of turning to a bank, take a look at an online alternative money services provider like Wise or Revolut.

 Providers like these offer accounts which can hold, send, spend and receive US dollars, alongside a range of other currencies, which can be opened using your regular ID even if the US isn’t your home just yet.